yazzylazy/Top-5000-TMDB-Movies-Analysis/README.md

 # Top-5000-TMDB-Movies-Analysis
 In this exploratory data analysis project, we delve into a rich dataset comprising the top 5000 movies on TMDb.
+Our primary goal is to uncover insights and patterns in movie success and industry trends, with a focus on variables such as ratings, genres, director and actor influences, budget, and revenue.
+We begin by cleaning the dataset, addressing missing values and outliers, and normalizing data where necessary.
+Our analysis includes descriptive statistics to understand basic trends and distributions.
+We will employ visualizations to uncover relationships between key variables.
+A significant part of the analysis is devoted to genre trends over time, the correlation between budget and revenue, and factors contributing to high ratings.
+We are also thinking of implementing more advanced machine-learning concepts once we have physically implemented our project.
+The goal of this project is to understand and provide an overview of trends within the top movies within the film industry.